Skip to main content

 Blanket purchase agreements: No IDIQ or BPA may be issued against any OASIS+ contract.

 Agencies may not issue an IDIQ order instrument or BPA against the OASIS+ IDIQ contracts (see Harris IT Services Corporation B-411699,B-411796: Oct 2, 2015).
 However, considerable flexibility with respect to variable levels of effort and requirements can be achieved through the use of optional CLINs, T&M/LH CLINs, and cost-reimbursement type CLINs (e.g., issuing a not to exceed cost-reimbursement type order with a wide scope that is incrementally funded via “Technical Direction Letters” within the scope of the task order).
-OCOs seeking further guidance on these flexibilities should request a scope review outlining the desired flexibility.
+OCOs seeking further guidance on these flexibilities are encouraged to request a scope review outlining the desired flexibility.

 Small business set asides: No further set-asides may be issued under any OASIS+ contract.

-OASIS+ includes five SB contracts: OASIS+ UR, OASIS+ SB, OASIS+ 8(a), OASIS+ WOSB, OASIS+ HUBZone, and OASIS+ SDVOSB that were awarded as 100% small business set-asides.
+OASIS+ includes five SB contracts: OASIS+ SB, OASIS+ 8(a), OASIS+ WOSB, OASIS+ HUBZone, and OASIS+ SDVOSB that were awarded as 100% small business set-asides.
 Further setting aside to a subset of small businesses under any OASIS+ contract is prohibited.
 While small businesses may hold an OASIS+ UR contract, it is explicitly prohibited to issue any small business set-aside task order solicitations under OASIS+ UR.
 Additionally, for example, it is expressly prohibited to issue an economically disadvantaged women-owned small business set-aside under OASIS+ WOSB.

 Prohibited action: No issuance of a task order solicitation to multiple OASIS+ contracts, OASIS+ domains or NAICS codes simultaneously.